Hire the best Blockchain developers in Latin America

 | Senior | $60,000 – $84,000 |

 Revelo's placement data is tracked at the discipline level rather than by specialization: senior backend developers based in Latin America run within the range above, and blockchain specialists, given the premium on security expertise and chain-specific tooling, typically price toward the upper end of that band.
-The all-in cost through Revelo (engineer compensation plus PEO coverage, benefits, and Revelo's margin) runs higher than compensation alone.
+The all-in cost through Revelo (engineer compensation plus benefits and compliance administration, and Revelo's margin) runs higher than compensation alone.
 Visit revelo.com/pricing for a role-specific quote built from current placement data.

 Why Hire Blockchain Developers in Latin America?